 While the process can be intimidating, your disability attorney is extremely experienced and familiar with the process.
 You can seek help without worrying about upfront costs or unexpected bills because they are paid out of any awarded funds.

 The Ortiz Law Firm has successfully represented people in long-term disability cases across the United States.
 If you would like to talk to one of our experienced long-term disability lawyers about your knee disorder and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how we can help you.
+We would be happy to evaluate your case and discuss how we can help you.